 What about higher handicappers with high swing speed?

-I recommend that you play off a solid 15 handicap or less to benefit from using the balls on this list.
+I recommend that you play off a solid 15 handicap or less to benefit from using the balls on this list - anything from 15 handicap and higher is an average score of 90+ and you'll need to sharpen up to benefit greatly from the softer covers and price of the golf balls.
 Check out this list to find some more budget friendly, yet acceptable balls to try first.

 Best Golf Balls for High Swing Speed Reviews

 The Callaway Chrome Soft is the most popular ball at golf shops but you know, there's something additional they want to give us high speed swingers.
 So Callaway produce the Chrome Soft X.